Thiago Paulino dos Santos

 Thiago Paulino dos Santos (born 29 December 1985) is a Brazilian Paralympic athlete.
+He is a two-time medalist at the Paralympic Games.

+Career

 He won the bronze medal in the men's shot put F57 event at the 2020 Summer Paralympics in Tokyo, Japan.
 At the time, he won the gold medal with a throw of 15.10 metres but after some of his throws were ruled invalid, he dropped to third place.

+He earned Parapan American Games gold medals in the shot put F57 events at Toronto 2015, Lima 2019, and Santiago 2023.